mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-The pilots stand rather than sit, leaning against a ‘seating post’ with their feet secured by straps.
+The pilots stand rather than sit, leaning against a 'seating post' with their feet secured by straps.
 The tube can be controlled by one person, so occasionally an equipment package is jury-rigged into the other position.
 In